Conreality/conreality-wiki/To-Dos.md

 by the person designated by the handle; to collaborate on the task, contact that person directly.

-If a to-do item has no user handle associated with it, it is up for grabs by anyone to do.
+If a to-do item has no user handle associated with it, it is up for grabs for anyone to do.
 Once you've actually begun on the task (*not* before that!), go ahead and record your intent by editing this wiki page.

-*Please do **not** add any wishlist-type fluff here--these are all manifestly actionable items, to be by default done by the person who added a specific item.*
+*Please do **not** add any wishlist-type fluff here--these are all manifestly actionable items, to be by default done by the person who added a specific item.
+Don't add anything that you're not prepared to step up to implement yourself.*

 Website Infrastructure
 ----------------------